-- We will continue our yearly grant calls through regular announcements in May, with applications due in September, and decisions announced in December.
-Our 2021 grant applications (clinical research grants, postdoctoral fellowships, clinical research grants, and clinician-researcher grants) are due on September 10, 2021. - Our Research Roundtable will be held on December 2, 2021; these meeting will continue to be held yearly in conjunction with the annual AES meeting - Our next Biennial Family and Professional Conference was rescheduled from 2020, to be held virtually June 24-26, 2021.
-We hope to meet in person and back on schedule in June of 2022 in Fort Worth, Texas, and will continue to hold these meetings every 2 years thereafter. - DSF will continue to consider special-focus RFAs to meet critical needs in our community, such as grants focused on gene-based therapies or working groups to address critical comorbid conditions.
+• We will continue our yearly grant calls through regular announcements in May, with applications due in September, and decisions announced in December.
+Our 2022 grant applications (clinical research grants, postdoctoral fellowships, clinical research grants, and clinician-researcher grants) are due on September 9, 2022.

+- Our Research Roundtable will be held on December 1, 2022; these meeting will continue to be held yearly in conjunction with the annual AES meeting - Our next Biennial Family and Professional Conference was rescheduled from 2020, to be held virtually June 24-26, 2021.
+We will meet in-person and back on schedule in June of 2022 in Fort Worth, Texas, and will continue to hold these meetings every 2 years thereafter. - DSF continues to work to ease the transition process for moving to adult care, with a major focus on adult provider education.
+We will be hosting a special transition meeting and adult neurologist education program at our upcoming Biennial Family and Professional Conference.
+Additionally, we have been collaborating on and hosting the portal for the Dravet Education for Adult Providers effort to increase awareness of disease presentation and treatment for adult neurology trainees through an online educational course. - DSF will continue to consider special-focus RFAs to meet critical needs in our community, such as grants focused on gene-based therapies or working groups to address critical comorbid conditions.
 Special off-cycle RFAs are announced through our newsletter, email list, website, blog, and social media accounts.